Computation & Consciousness

 The deeper layer: dynamics is computation

+If this is correct—and the Kolmogorov Theory (KT) program explicitly adopts this as its ontological backdrop—then the relationship between computation and dynamics is not merely an analogy.
+It is an identity.
 Every physical dynamical system, from a neuron to a galaxy, evolves according to laws that a Turing machine can simulate.
 Conversely, every Turing machine computation unfolds as the physical dynamics of whatever hardware runs it.
-Dynamics and computation are two descriptions of the same thing, related by the very isomorphism that the coarse-graining definition makes precise.
 To say "consciousness is not computation" in this context is to say "consciousness is not physical dynamics"—a statement that no scientist studying brains would endorse.

 The false dichotomy

 Once you see this, the claim "consciousness is not computation" collapses into "consciousness is not dynamics"—which no neuroscientist believes.
 Every brain is a physical dynamical system.
-Its neurons fire, its ion channels open and close, its oscillatory rhythms modulate one another.
+Its neurons fire, its ion channels open and close, its oscillatory rhythms modulate one another across nested timescales.
 All of this is computation, in the precise mathematical sense: coarse-grained dynamical isomorphism with other systems that model those same processes.

 The biology-versus-computation framing is a false dichotomy.
 Biology is a form of computation.
 The question was never "is consciousness computational?"—trivially, yes, because everything that evolves in time computes something.
 The question is: what kind of computation?

-Saying "consciousness is not computation" is like saying "the weather is not dynamics."
-The sentence is grammatically well-formed, but it reveals a misunderstanding of the terms, not a deep truth about nature.
+Saying "consciousness is not computation" is a bit like saying "the weather is not dynamics."
+The sentence is grammatically well-formed, but it trades on an ambiguity in the key term rather than revealing a deep truth about nature.

 The real question: what kind of computation?